Calves born under tropical conditions after direct transfer of cryopreserved in vitro produced embryos

 1.

 Nava Trujillo H, De Ondiz A, Soto Belloso E, Velarde JC, Hernández Fonseca H, Brackett B. Calves born under tropical conditions after direct transfer of cryopreserved in vitro produced embryos.
 Rev. Cient.
 FCV-LUZ [Internet].
-1 [citado 22 de noviembre de 2024];15(5).
+1 [citado 22 de diciembre de 2024];15(5).
 Disponible en: https://produccioncientificaluz.org/index.php/cientifica/article/view/15146

 Sección